Women in Guyana: Forbes Burnham's co-operative republic

 Political rhetoric began during the 1950s to unite different ethnic groups in a labor-centred cause, but ethnic divisions were reinforced under People's National Congress (PNC) rule.
 Subsequent People's Progressive Party (PPP) victories were also based on racial divisions.
 During the economic collapse of the 1970s, women traded contraband goods in the parallel economy or left the economic and political strife for opportunities abroad.

+Household Dynamic

+The difference in historical displacement alters the "family and household structure across ethnicity".
+The relationship between marriage and motherhood is impacted by emigration and plantation slavery.

+Slavery destroyed African family structure – not only separation from family in Africa, but the selling of individuals from a family in subsequent enslaved generations.
+Afro-Caribbean women tend to display their feminine presence through dominating their households.
+Thus, motherhood and marriage are not a causal relationship within most Afro-Caribbean households with the implementation of the visiting union or "friending" relationship dynamic.